IgorRidanovic/AfterEffects_to_DaVinci_Resolve/README.md

 # AfterEffects_to_DaVinci_Resolve

 Automatically imports Adobe After Effects renders into a DaVinci Resolve project.
+Demo at https://youtu.be/urJ1XmPUR9Y.

 Send to Resolve.jsx is a proof of concept Adobe After Effects script that facilitates automatic import of rendered After Effects comps to a freshly created DaVinci Resolve project.